RanJu-ZJU/RanJu-ZJU.github.io/_publications/2023-08-28-paper-title-number-3.md

 ---
-title: "Bridging dynamic and steady-state nonreciprocity in a thermal circulator"
+title: "Nonreciprocal Heat Circulation Meta-Devices"
 collection: publications
 permalink: /publication/2023-08-28-paper-title-number-3
-excerpt: 'It is a research article under the review of *Nature Communications*.'
+excerpt: 'It is a research article under the review of *Physical Review Letters*.'
 date: 2023-08-28
 #paperurl: 'http://RanJu-ZJU.github.io/files/paper3.pdf'
 ---

-To date, most nonreciprocal effects that have been realized are for the dynamic propagation of waves.
-The few studies on steady-state or static nonreciprocity, where the fields are constant in time, were carried out based on totally different design principles and concepts.
-Therefore, it remains a mystery whether the dynamic and steady-state nonreciprocity can share any common origin, and whether it is even possible to study them in the same framework.
-Here, we propose a thermal circulator which breaks both the dynamic and steady-state reciprocity of heat transfer using velocity field biasing.
-A unified thermal scattering theory is established to analyze both cases.
-The dynamic nonreciprocity is attributed to an asymmetric scattering matrix.
-Counterintuitively, this matrix approaches a symmetric limit at steady state, but still conveys a significant steady-state nonreciprocity.
-Our theory reveals this unique nonreciprocal mechanism of multiple scattering, and is experimentally verified with a large isolation ratio of heat fluxes.
-Being the first work to report thermal nonreciprocity induced by external biasing experimentally, it is expected to inspire novel approaches for thermal energy utilization and thermal management.
-It could also arouse broad interests on the unification of dynamic and steady-state phenomena in acoustics, mechanics, and electromagnetics.
+Thermal nonreciprocity typically stems from nonlinearity or spatiotemporal variation of parameters.
+However, constrained by the inherent temperature-dependent properties and the law of mass conservation, previous works were compelled to treat dynamic and steady-state cases separately.
+Here, by establishing a unified thermal scattering theory, we report the creation of a convection-based thermal meta-device which supports both dynamic and steady-state nonreciprocal heat circulation.
+We observe the non-trivial dependence between the nonreciprocal resonance peaks and the dynamic parameters, and reveal the unique nonreciprocal mechanism of multiple scattering at steady state.
+This mechanism enables thermal nonreciprocity in the initially quasi-symmetric scattering matrix of our three-port meta-device, and has been experimentally validated with a significant isolation ratio of heat fluxes.
+Our findings establish a framework for thermal nonreciprocity that can be smoothly modulated for dynamic and steady-state heat signals, it may also offer insight into other heat-transfer-related problems or even other fields such as acoustics and mechanics.
 ![Editing a markdown file for a talk](/images/pic3.png)

 * My work